stackert/istack-buddy-server/docs-living/features/30001-information-service-pre-req/00000-info-serv-overview.md

 - **Robot Service Updates** (`src/robots/robot.service.ts`) - Integration with new robots
 - **App Module Updates** (`src/app.module.ts`) - Integration of all new modules
 - **Personality Prompt** Each user facing prompt will include personality Prompt
+- **Observation Maker Sumo** Need to create ObservationMaker for each known sumo report and perhaps one generic

 # Things to remember